MosiSimProv/SimProv/docs/source/user/simprovweb.rst

 - Exporting the captures provenance information
 - View the provenance graph in an aggregated form
 - Inspecting all events and errors
-- Automatically refreshing the provnenace graph when new provenance information was captured
+- Automatically refreshing the provenance graph when new provenance information was captured

 Dependencies